smarthomeNG/plugins/lirc/README.md

     REMOTE_DVDLIVINGROOM:
         DVDLIVINGROOM_POWER:
             type: num
-            lirc_instance: "livingroom"
-            lirc_remote: "PHILIPSDVD"
+            lirc_remote@instancename: "PHILIPSDVD"
-            lirc_key: "POWER"
+            lirc_key@instancename: "POWER"
 ```

-#### lirc_instance
-the relation to an instance configured in plugin.yaml.

-#### lirc_remote
+#### lirc_remote@instancename
-the name of the remote.
+The name of the remote.
 This name has to match the name of the remote in lircd.
+Add @instancename to assign the item to an specific instance configured in plugin.yaml

-#### lirc_key
+#### lirc_key@instancename
-the name of the key on the given remote.
+The name of the key on the given remote.
 This name has to match the name of the key in lircd.
+Add @instancename to assign the item to an specific instance configured in plugin.yaml

 #### Example
 ```